wq2012/SpectralCluster/README.md

 we introduced a high efficient **streaming** clustering approach.
 This is implemented as the `MultiStageClustering` class in `multi_stage_clustering.py`.

+> Note: We did NOT implement speaker turn detection in this open source library.
+We only implemented fallback, main, pre-clusterer and dynamic compression here.

 The `MultiStageClustering` class has a method named `streaming_predict`.
 In streaming clustering, every time we feed a **single** new embedding to the `streaming_predict` function, and it will return the sequence of cluster labels